 Cultural Access Info

 Do you have an organization or group who would like to come to a Cultural Access in Mākua Valley?
-We will be accepting proposed access dates for the months of May— August 2024, by the middle of February.
+We will be accepting proposed access dates for the months of January-March 2025 by the middle of October.
 Please check with your people and call or text us the date that works for you with a contact person and number.
 We will then give you a call and confirm some necessary details.
 If you need more info about Cultural Access, please give Vince a call at 808-478-6492.

-It is also fine to give us a proposed date for the months of September— December 2024.
+It is also fine to give us a proposed date for the months of April-May 2025.

 The map above, created by the U.S. army, shows just how many ancient cultural sites there are in Mākua Valley and proves why the valley is not an appropriate place for military training.
 The blue sites indicate sites that are available for cultural access, many of which have just recently re-opened to the community, and the red sites indicate those sites yet to be re-opened.